michelle-morin/RockPaperScissors/README.md

 * _Paper v. scissors = scissors wins_
 * _When both players choose the same object, the game is a draw_

+_The application can be used in a two-player mode or a single player mode (playing against the computer)._

 ## Specifications:

 | Specification | Example Input | Example Output |